liufeng2317/ADFWI/docs/version-plans/bv1.2/README.md

 - Treat `ADFWI.fwi.runtime` as shared driver mechanics, not as a standalone forward/inversion framework; stop reshuffling it unless a concrete duplicate path or bug appears.
+- Keep `ADFWI.fwi.transforms` structurally stable; its current split is reasonable, and future work should prefer examples or usage docs over module reshuffling.